netfilebox/netfilebox/README.md

 vagrant up
 vagrant reload
 ```
-Login to the system and run setup.sh
+Login to the VM and run setup.sh
-setup.sh will install a startup script that runs when the system boots.
-It sets the environment and launches Docker containers at startup.
 ```ShellSession
 vagrant ssh
 cd netfilebox/host
 sudo ./setup.sh
 ```
+This configures a script to set environment variables and launch Docker containers at startup.

 Logout the reload vagrant which reboots the system.
 When the system reboots, docker images are pulled from NetFileBox and started.
 ```ShellSession